demox-labs/aleo-wallet-adapter/README.md

   - [📜 Requesting Transaction History](#-requesting-transaction-history)
   - [🔔 Subscribing to Events](#-subscribing-to-events)

-## Introduction
+## 👋 Introduction

-A node package for integrating wallet features into your React Aleo decentralised applications (DApp).
+A wallet adapter is a bridge between an wallet browser extension and decentralised applications.

+**Aleo Wallet Adapter** node package is built to make integration seamless for both wallet and dApp developers on Aleo.
 It includes adapters and components tailored for use with the Aleo blockchain, supporting React-based applications.

 <p align="center">
     <a href="https://demo.leo.app"><img src="https://img.shields.io/badge/live_demo-▶️-green"/></a>